OmniacsDAO/uniswappeR/README.md

 ### Description

-Our `uniswappeR` R package contains the codebase to abstracts away the GraphQL layer of querying for uniswap data into a user-friendly R package.
+Our `uniswappeR` R package contains the codebase that abstracts away the GraphQL layer of querying for uniswap data into a user-friendly R package.

 View the [video walkthrough](https://www.youtube.com/watch?v=yCDr-zsrM8Y) on how to pull data into R using UniswappeR.